Port Elizabeth Budget Accommodation -|- The easiest way to find and book accommodation in Port Elizabeth

 Whilst Port Elizabeth take advantage of the cultural offerings (art gallery, small museums, small theatre), look at the historical buildings above the city center and bathe in the somewhat quieter waters of the Indian Ocean Beaches of Humewood and Summerstrand (south of downtown).
 Finally, it was also interesting to see that there are many diving schools around PE, as the sea and the lagoons are relatively safe.
 Unfortunately, the interesting tours are guided by large factories, The VW of Uitenhage, at present.

 Beaches in Port Elizabeth

 The beach areas begin about 2-3 km south of the city centre with the King’s Beach.
 Then follow Humewood Beach.
 Both beaches are supervised, have facilities for children (pools etc.), but on summer weekends they are also often full.
 Quieter are the further south Hobie beach and Summerstrand, both of which are also suitable for a beach walk.
 Around the small Cape it becomes more rocky, but small beach sections still attract.
 Sardinia Bay impresses finally with dunes and few people.

 Shopping in Port Elizabeth

-In Humewood, the shopping center The Boardwalk was opened on Beach Road (at the Casino) with all well-known shops as well as some souvenir and “beach” shops.
-The Walmer Shopping Center (corner Heugh Rd / 10th Ave.) is relatively new and offers shops of all kinds.
+In Humewood, the shopping centre The Boardwalk was opened on Beach Road (at the Casino) with all well-known shops as well as some souvenir and “beach” shops.
+The Walmer Shopping Centre (corner Heugh Rd / 10th Ave.) is relatively new and offers shops of all kinds.
 But little souvenir items.
-Further shopping centers are located in the medium-sized suburbs, for example.
+Further shopping centres are located in the medium-sized suburbs, for example.
 In Newton Park and Greenacres, with the two huge Malls Greenacres (Cape Rd) and The Bridge (Pickering St.).
-This is where most of the city centers have moved.
+This is where most of the city centres have moved.
 The inner city is suitable at the moment.
 Hardly for a shopping experience.